AP source: Harden headed to Nets in blockbuster 4-team deal - WHIZ News

 “We felt it was best for James and best for the group for him not to come to practice,” first-year coach Stephen Silas said.
 About two hours later, ESPN and The Athletic first reported that Harden was being moved.

-The disgruntled superstar had remained quiet through months of reports that he was unhappy in Houston.
+The disgruntled superstar, who was unable to get the Rockets past the Western Conference finals, had remained quiet through months of reports that he was unhappy in Houston.
 Silas called the drama surrounding Harden an “all-around messed up situation.”
-He was then asked what he thought about Harden saying the Rockets are “just not good enough.”

-“That’s hard to hear, especially when you don’t believe it and you know it not to be true,” said Silas, who noted he didn’t sleep at all on Tuesday night.

 The Nets were ready to swoop in, after a shaky defense during the early season proved their best chance to beat teams might be to outscore them.

 They can certainly do that now.
-Durant is averaging 29.9 points in his first season back from surgery to repair a ruptured Achilles tendon, and Irving was scoring 27.1 per game before leaving the team last week for personal reasons.
-Harden, who appears to be out of shape after joining the Rockets after training camp began, is averaging 24.8 this season after three straight seasons above 30.
+Durant is averaging 29.9 points in his first season back from surgery to repair a ruptured Achilles tendon, and Irving was scoring 27.1 per game before leaving the team last week.
+Harden, who appears to be out of shape after joining the Rockets after training camp began, is averaging 24.8 this season after three straight seasons above 30, culminating in MVP honors in 2018.

 The Rockets are just 3-6 so far this season and only Minnesota has a worse record in the Western Conference.
 The team is clearly in disarray and new arrival John Wall called the situation “rocky.”

 Harden won each of the last three scoring titles by notable margins — 2.3 points over Anthony Davis in 2017-18, 8.1 points over Paul George in 2018-19 and 3.8 points over Bradley Beal last season.
-His average so far this season ranked 18th in the NBA, still putting him among the leaders but obviously well off his usual pace.
+His average so far this season ranked 18th in the NBA, well off his usual pace.

-He’s averaged at least 25 points per game in each of his eight full seasons with the Rockets, but he has never been able to get the team, which hasn’t won a title since winning two straight in 1994-95, past the Western Conference finals.
+It could pick back up again in Brooklyn, where Nash’s assistant running the offense is Mike D’Antoni, Harden’s coach during his best seasons in Houston.

-Harden reported late for camp.
-He also was fined $50,000 earlier this season for conduct detrimental to the league related to him not following the health and safety protocols put into place by the NBA and the National Basketball Players Association for navigating a season during the pandemic.
+D’Antoni didn’t return after last season and it quickly became clear Harden wanted to be gone, too.
+He was a no-show when camp opened and was later fined $50,000 for conduct detrimental to the league after attending an indoor event without a mask in violation of the NBA’s health and safety protocols.

 AP Basketball Writer Tim Reynolds and Sports Writer Tom Withers contributed to this report.